Jasminewong92/Jiemin-Huang.github.io/index2.md

 Assisting in the preparation of academic conference.
 Writing the meeting minutes.
 Collecting literature documents that match the customer’s needs and desires.
-Providing general support to the team member.
+Providing general supports to the team member.